Ten things to see in Turkey | Small group history tours Turkey

 1. Hagia Sophia

 The cathedral that stands today was converted into a museum in 1935.
 The building itself is extraordinary, and contains a collection of incredible art and artefacts.
-The museum is one of the best ways to begin to discover Turkey’s culture and history.

 2. Ruins of Pergamon